 Accompany a land use redesignation application and provide design guidance for the development of a large area of land with little or no anticipated subdivision.
 An MSDP addresses building placement, landscaping, lighting, parking, and architectural treatment.
 The plan emphasis is on-site design with the intent to provide Council and the public with a clear idea of the final appearance of the development.
-Section 28 of this Plan requires that Conceptual Schemes and MSDPs are appended, by bylaw, to the ASP.
-This means that the municipality and landowners have a statutory obligation to adhere to the policies and requirements set out within conceptual schemes and MSDPs.

-identified in Appendix B of this ASP.
-Local plans must also address the general requirements for preparing a conceptual scheme or master site development plan identified in the Rocky View County Municipal Development Plan (County Plan).
+Section 25 of this Plan requires that Conceptual Schemes and MSDPs are appended, by bylaw, to the ASP.
+This means that the municipality and landowners have a statutory obligation to adhere to the policies and requirements set out within conceptual schemes and MSDPs. must also address the general requirements for preparing a conceptual scheme or master site development plan identified in the Rocky View Municipal Development Plan.